Center for Diversity and Inclusiveness

 • Learn to be accepting of people and ideas not their own

-• Develop techniques on how to best deal with diversity issues
+• Develop techniques on how to best deal with diversity and social issues

 The members of the Center for Diversity and Inclusiveness will design, plan, and oversee the delivery of various programs, such as: